 If you have considerably large rooms, then ceiling cassette mini-splits are the ones to go for.
 They have four openings blowing air on each side that spread the air equally in your room.

-6. Concealed Duct Mini-Split
+6. Concealed Ductless Mini-Split

 Concealed duct mini-split heat pumps are mounted on the ceiling and can be connected to more than one duct.
 This type of unit offers climate control for multiple rooms or an individual large area through ducts connected to a single indoor unit.